A Wallflower for the Marquess

 I’ll need to make sure that the twins behave, Theo thought grimly.

-I hope you enjoyed the preview of my new novel “A Wallflower for the Marquess, Theodosia”.
-It will be live soon!
+I hope you enjoyed the preview of my new novel “A Wallflower for the Marquess, Theodosia” is now live on Amazon!